 The ball is kicked in from the sideline (as many players lack upper body strength), and intentionally striking or ramming another player is not allowed.

 - Power Hockey — ice hockey played on an electric wheelchair.

-- Paralympic Football — the adaptation of association football for disabled athletes.
+- 7-a-side Football — the adaptation of association football for athletes with cerebral palsy.